The-DanKadlec/3D_Visualisation/README.md

 ## Example data

-Two example CSVs live in the `data/` directory:
+There are two seperate example CSVs files in the `data/` directory, one with a single trial and one with multiple (10) trials:
 - `data/single_trial.csv`
 - `data/multiple_trials.csv`